-FamilySearch International’s long-standing partnership with Ancestry.com has yielded another significant benefit to FamilySearch.org patrons in the form of more than 220 million newly searchable Mexican birth, marriage, and death records dating back to the 1500s.
-FamilySearch.org patrons with an Ancestry.com subscription can access these records through FamilySearch.org, directly on Ancestry.com, or for free at any of the more than 4,800 family history centers worldwide.
+FamilySearch International’s long-standing partnership with Ancestry.com has yielded another significant benefit to FamilySearch.org patrons in the form of millions of newly searchable Mexican birth, marriage, and death records dating back to the 1500s.
+FamilySearch.org patrons can access these records for free either through FamilySearch.org or at any of the more than 4,800 family history centers worldwide.

 “This announcement is about two things,” said FamilySearch International CEO, Stephen T. Rockwood.
 “First, it is a celebration of the joy of discovery now available to more of our patrons with Mexican heritage.
 Second, it is a recognition of our valued partnership with Ancestry.com and how working together has made these high impact collections searchable online much quicker for personal family history research.”

 The newly published records are the result of a collaborative microfilming effort over many years’ time between FamilySearch and various government and church entities within Mexico and Ancestry.com, which provided the indexing necessary to make the records searchable.
 Without Ancestry.com’s assistance, some estimates suggest it would have taken 20 years or more for volunteers to index the records and make them searchable.